corretto/amazon-corretto-crypto-provider/DIFFERENCES.md

 ## AES is supported as a target key type for all KeyAgreement algorithms and supports an explicit size
 [KeyAgreement.generateSecret(String)](https://docs.oracle.com/javase/8/docs/api/javax/crypto/KeyAgreement.html#generateSecret-java.lang.String-) can be called with an input of "AES" for all Key Agreement algorithms.
 (The default Java implementation does not support "AES" as input with "ECDH" key agreement.)
-If the string "AES" is passed to this method then ACCP will return the largest possible AES key corresponding to the agreed secret.
+If "AES" is passed to this method, ACCP returns the largest possible AES key corresponding to the agreed secret.
 Alternatively, you can request an AES key of a particular size by appending the size (in bits) surrounded by brackets to this string.
 (Ex: "AES[128]" or "AES[256]")
 This returns a key of the requested strength or an `InvalidKeyException` if the agreed secret is not long enough for the requested AES key length.